IArchi/py-photobooth-simple/readme.md

 **USB dongle must be formated to FAT-32.**

 ## TODO
- - Rewrite piggyphoto lib to fix all issues...
+ - gphoto does not seem to write settings correctly
+ - gphoto cfile.get_data() does not work with cv2
  - Add zoom for picamera2 to match gphoto2 zoom at 55mm
  - Fix printer: Disable 2inches cut on full size.